Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Return to top of [Index](#Index)
 ### <a id="Flame_Filter"></a>Flame Filter ###

 The Flame filter will highlight the most problematic “Steps and Touchpoints” with a configurable time window and percentile threshold.
-When you use this filter, you will see the worst Touchpoints, as well the ones that are not behaving well, like for instance the ones that are not meeting the threshold as the percentage is concern.
+When you use this filter, you will see the worst Touchpoints (the status of the Touchpoint will turn red), as well the ones that are not behaving well (the status of the Touchpoint will turn green), like for instance the ones that are not meeting the threshold as the percentage is concern.

 ![image](screenshots/flame2.png)

-To activate it, just click on the Flame Symbol, which now changes it color, to a reddish flame.
+To activate it, just click on the Flame Symbol, which now changes its color, to a reddish flame.
 On the Pop Up window that opens up, click on "Continue" to activate this filter.

 ![image](screenshots/flame3.png)